gamesbook/pyprototypr/docs/card_decks.rst

 -------------------
 `↑ <table-of-contents_>`_

-This command causes a shape to be added to a card, or set of cards, for a matching condition.
+The ``S()``  command causes a shape to be added to a card, or set of cards, for a matching condition.

 There are two properties required: